KyleIm/A-Search-for-proton-like-UHECR-Point-Sources/README.md

 Followings are the list of scripts saved in this folder and what they do.

 - `CutEnergy.py`: This returns the Cut5EeV.csv file from Archieve_v6r2p2 file.
 The Cut5EeV.csv file is a smaller capacity file that only includes the necessary information for the analysis.
 - `Deflection.py`: This returns the JF12_5EeVCut.csv file from the Cut5EeV.csv file.
 JF12_5EeVCut.csv includes JF12 Backtracked coordinate information.
+Additional parameters may be introduced depending on the direction of the simulation.
+(However, we did not introduce it in this analysis.)
+-

 ## Excluded
 - 대용량 데이터(`*.csv`)